3dfx: First chips

 The company was founded on August 24, 1994, as 3D/fx, Inc. Ross Smith, Gary Tarolli and Scott Sellers, all former employees of Silicon Graphics Inc. They were soon joined by Gordie Campbell of TechFarm.
 3dfx released its first product, the Voodoo Graphics 3D chip, to manufacturing on November 6, 1995.
 The chip is a VGA 3D accelerator that features rendering methods such as point-sampled texture mapping, Z- and double buffering, Gouraud shading, subpixel correction, alpha compositing, and anti-aliasing.
 Alongside the chip came 3dfx's Glide API, designed to take full advantage of the Voodoo Graphics' features.
 The company stated that Glide's creation was because it found that no existing APIs at the time could fully utilize the chip's capabilities.
-The DirectX 3.0 was deemed to be lacking, and the OpenGL was regarded as suitable only for CAD/CAM workstations.
+DirectX 3.0 was deemed to be lacking, and OpenGL was regarded as suitable only for CAD/CAM workstations.
 The first graphics card to use the chip was Orchid Technology's Righteous 3D, released on October 7, 1996.
 The company manufactured only the chips and some reference boards, and initially did not sell any product to consumers; rather, it acted as an OEM supplier for graphics card companies, which designed, manufactured, marketed, and sold their own graphics cards including the Voodoo chipset.

 3dfx gained initial fame in the arcade market.
 The first arcade machine that 3dfx Voodoo Graphics hardware was used in was a 1996 baseball game featuring a bat controller with motion sensing technology called ICE Home Run Derby.
 Later that year it was featured in more popular titles, such as Atari's San Francisco Rush and Wayne Gretzky's 3D Hockey.
 3dfx also developed MiniGL after id Software's John Carmack released a 1997 version of Quake that used the OpenGL API.
 The MiniGL translated OpenGL commands into Glide, and gave 3dfx the advantage as the sole consumer chip company to deliver a functional graphics library driver until 1998.